midnightingale/softpaint/README.md

 Scrolling up and down decreases or increases the diameter of the brush.

-### stroke averaging
+### stroke averaging & blending

 For a more realistic and artistic painting experience, we averaged the RGBA values between pixels using [this method](https://sighack.com/post/averaging-rgb-colors-the-right-way).
+We also